 If the landlord is renting out a furnished apartment or a short-term vacation rental, they may prefer to pay for all the utilities.
 Essentially, they’ll estimate the cost of utilities and price them into the monthly rent to ensure it covers them.

-A common misconception among many renters is that landlords are required to pay for heat and hot water.
+No, landlords are not required to pay for heat or hot water.
 The reality is that in many cities and states, there is a warranty of habitability that requires landlords to provide access to heat and hot water, but that doesn’t mean they’re required to pay the utility bills.
 In most cases, tenants will cover the heating bill, while either the tenant or the landlord may be responsible for the water bill.

 In some cases, tenants will also be responsible for the water bill.
 If the lease stipulates that the tenant will cover water, the landlord will often keep the water in their name and bill the tenant separately.
 This is because it’s important to have water flowing through the pipes to prevent them from freezing during the winter.

-Almost every aspect of a lease is negotiable, so you can certainly ask a landlord to cover specific utility bills.
-That being said, it’s usually a bad idea to try to negotiate utilities, especially electric.
-Landlords generally prefer to have fixed expenses that are predictable, so you will probably be better off trying to get a rent discount than to have your landlord pay for more utilities.
+Yes, almost every aspect of a lease is negotiable, so you can certainly ask a landlord to cover specific utility bills.
+That being said, it’s usually a bad idea to try to negotiate utilities, especially electricity.
+Landlords generally prefer to have fixed expenses that are predictable, so you will probably be better off trying to get a rent discount than having your landlord pay for more utilities.

 If you still prefer to bundle utilities into the rent, you should take a look at the average cost of utilities in your area.
 By doing this, you can get a better idea of how much of a rent adjustment is fair.